-- The student will demonstrate his knowledge of the subjects by completing Lab Assignments with 100% accuracy.
-These Lab Assignments are Cognitive in nature and will be evaluated by the Instructor. - 2.
+- 1. A Student's competency will be evaluated by the instructor before accessing the lab, lab equipment and tools. - a.
+Pass a written safety exam with a minimum grade of 80%. - Pass a practical exam demonstrating acceptable psycho-motor skills - 2.
+The student will demonstrate his knowledge of the subjects by completing Lab Assignments with 100% accuracy.
+These Lab Assignments are Cognitive in nature, and will be evaluated by the Instructor. - 3.
 Additional Lab Assignments will be given to evaluate the Psycho-motor skills of the Student.
-The instructor will also evaluate these. - 3.
-A minimum number of Lab assignments are required and must be completed. - 4.
+The instructor will also evaluate these - 4.
+A minimum number of Lab assignments are required and must be completed. - 5.
 Students will be assigned individual and group lab projects.
-Students are prohibited from participating in projects not assigned to them. - 5.
+Students are prohibited from participating in projects not assigned to them. - 6.
 Late work will not be accepted.
 Anything turned in after the due date will receive a zero for that assignment.